RaghdanRiyadh/Raghdan-Cybersecurity-Portfolio/2- Network Security/2- Apply OS hardening techniques/3- Incident report and remediation.md

 ### Section 1: Network Protocol Identification

-During the analysis of website traffic using the Tcpdump tool, it was determined that the website was utilizing the HTTP protocol on port 80.
+During the analysis of website traffic using the Tcpdump tool, it was determined that the website was utilizing the HTTP protocol on port 80 with TCP hand-shake.
 HTTP is an insecure protocol as it does not employ encryption, leaving the data exchanged between the website and clients vulnerable to interception and tampering.

 ### Section 2: Incident Documentation